kacencio/projectTwoCommunity/README.md

 <li>#A62AFF (Purple)</li>
 </ul>

+### Hover Effects Used:
+- **Translate**:
+    -     "Tansform: translate(Y)" gave a feeling of the text giving feedback, allowing for space between lines or just having a sense of movement when hovered upon.
+0.3 or 0.5s ease was used to make this smoother.

+- **Rotate**:
+    -     .lines5-6
+            Hover on First Child: Rotates slightly + moves up by 30px, increases font size to 6rem, triggers rainbow animation, and italicizes font.
+    -     .lines11-12
+            Hover on First Child: Rotates slightly + moves up by 30px, increases font size to 6rem, triggers rainbow animation, and italicizes font.
+For hover on second child, rotates slightly, moves up by 10px.

 ### Animations Used:
 - **Rainbow Animation**:
   - **Description**: Creates a rainbow color transition effect on text when Imagine is hovered.